Pet Care Home

 • Suitable for Nano Tank: No

-• Live Rock Requirement: Typical Plus Hiding Places - Being natural foods for predatory fish, they feel comfortable with lots of places to hide.
+• Live Rock Requirement: Typical Plus Hiding Places – Being a natural food for predatory fish, they feel most comfortable with lots of places to hide.
+Live rock will also allow for plenty of algae growth.

-• Substrate Type: Any - They also do well with a "rubble" substrate which would facilitate a lot of coverage for algae to grow on.
+• Substrate Type: Any – They do well with a “rubble” type substrate that can facilitate algae growth.

-• Breeding Temperature: 77° F - At this temperature, hatching is 16 hours after spawning.
+• Breeding Temperature: 77.0° F – To encourage spawning in dwarf angelfish, have temperatures between 80 to 82˚F (27-28˚C).
+At a temperature of 77° F hatching is 16 hours after spawning.
 Longer if water is cooler.

 • Brackish: No